SamadK01/apikit/README.md

 ## 🙋 FAQ
 **Q: Can I use ApiKit in Expo Go?**
 A: Yes!
-Use `secureStoreToken` for token storage.
+Use `secureStoreToken` for token storage and install `expo-secure-store`.

+**Q: Can I use ApiKit in React Native CLI?**
+A: Yes!
+Use `asyncStorageToken` for token storage and install `@react-native-async-storage/async-storage`.

 **Q: How do I switch to Axios?**
 A: `configureApiKit({ engine: 'axios' })` and install `axios`.